WaughB/LIS4930_Intro_Data_Science/README.md

 shows that Linear Regression is not the best fit for all datasets.

 Education and Household Income: Creates a scatterplot that shows the relationship between education and income.
+Depends on zipIncome.csv file.

 Mean Household Income by Zip Code: Creates several box-and-whiskers plots that show the relationship between zip codes 0-9 by color and distribution.
+Depends on zipIncome.csv file.

 Linear and Local Polynomial Regression: Shows ten-thousand numbers between zero and ten in a polynomial.
 This shows the benefits of using the LOESS function